Catradora/js621/README.md

 2. Creates an _asynchronous_ function, which gets a list of posts whose tags contain 'horse' whose rating is safe, and orders it by score.
 It further _limits_ the results to 1, so we only see one post.
 3. Prints those results

+## Async

 For those unfamiliar with JavaScript/TypeScript and Node.js in particular, the use of an `async` function may be confusing.
-This was an intentional design choice.
+The use of async programming was an intentional design choice.
 All actions which interact with the e621.net API are _asynchronous,_ which means they do not block execution of code while they themselves execute.
 This is generally done when making web requests since they are, in the context of computer operations, slow.
-For more information about promises, async/await, and asynchronous programming in JavaScript/TypeScript, check out <a href=https://medium.com/jspoint/javascript-promises-and-async-await-as-fast-as-possible-d7c8c8ff0abc>this article.</a>.
+For more information about promises, async/await, and asynchronous programming in JavaScript/TypeScript, check out <a href=https://medium.com/jspoint/javascript-promises-and-async-await-as-fast-as-possible-d7c8c8ff0abc>this article.</a>

 The main takeaway is that calls to the JS621 API wrapper must be handled in one of two ways.
 The first, and simpler of the two, is to wrap calls to the API in an `async` function, as shown in the above code fragment.

+### Promises

 The second, and slightly more complicated method, is to handle it as a `Promise`.
 This obviates the need for an asynchronous function: